-Our Pogo-Hopper Rogue deck list guide features the best deck list for Season 54 of Boomsday (September 2018).
+Our Pogo-Hopper Rogue deck list guide features the best Rastakhan deck list for Season 57 of Hearthstone (December 2018).
 Our Pogo-Hopper Rogue guide also contains Mulligan advice, card combos and strategy tips.

 Pogo-Hopper Rogue is a Hearthstone deck archetype that's built around the recently released titular card.
 When you first play this minion it has a rather meagre 1 / 1 of stats, but future copies of Pogo-Hopper gain an extra +2 / +2 of stats for each copy of the card you've played up until that point.

 Considering all of the ways a Rogue has to bounce cards back into their hand, you've the potential to build a pretty intimidating board presence over time.
 If all of this is giving you nightmareish memories of Jade Druid then you're not alone, but the “good” news is that the archetype has not so far proved such a disruptive force as that old deck in the new metagame.